The Grid - Units

 In a Grid where one or several columns (or rows) have a variable (star) width, they automatically get to share the width/height not already used by the columns/rows which uses an absolute or Auto width/height.
 This becomes more obvious when we resize the window:

 On the first screenshot, you will see that the Grid reserves the space for the last two buttons, even though it means that the first one doesn't get all the space it needs to render properly.
 On the second screenshot, you will see the last two buttons keeping the exact same amount of space, leaving the surplus space to the first button.

 This can be a very useful technique when designing a wide range of dialogs.
 For instance, consider a simple contact form where the user enters a name, an e-mail address and a comment.
 The first two fields will usually have a fixed height, while the last one might as well take up as much space as possible, leaving room to type a longer comment.
-In the next chapter, we will try building a contact form, using the grid and rows and columns of different heights and widths.
+In one of the next chapters, we will try building a contact form, using the grid and rows and columns of different heights and widths.